 When the LEGO Taj Mahal was released in 2008, it was the largest set up to that point.
 Containing the second highest amount of pieces on this list with 5,922, this set requires a lot of concentration and skill to put together.
 When it is, however, you will realize that it was definitely worth it.

 As the smallest set on this list, the 962 piece ‘Ship in a Bottle’ is pretty simple to piece together.
 This LEGO set also includes many unique pieces, such as a compass (with stickers), world globes, and many new see through parts.
 The plastic panels (‘glass’) are far less noticeable than I had assumed, allowing for an clear view of the ship inside.

 The James Bond Aston Martin Lego set is probably my favorite of these ten.
 Although it doesn’t have many pieces (1,295), the detail in this car from the movies is extraordinary (it even has the famed wheel spikes that can retract in and out).
 This would be the perfect gift for any adult Lego builder, and I totally recommend this James Bond Aston Martin DB5 to fans of the famed secret agent.

 Taking the place as most pieces on this list, this magical castle is well worth the money it costs.
 This set is the second largest set ever to be released, containing some 6020 pieces.
 If I am not mistaken, the castle comes with four minifigures, and something that I have never heard of; 31 microfigures!
 This set, once again, has many unique pieces (and microfigures), so this would be the perfect gift for any Harry Potter fan in your life.

-I hope that this list of the “Top 10 Lego Sets of 2019” was exactly what you were looking for.
-If it was not, or you have any further ideas to ad onto this list, then leave a comment or email me at email@example.com .
+I hope that this list of the “Top 10 Lego Sets of 2020” was exactly what you were looking for.
+If it was not, or you have any further ideas or questions, then leave a comment or email me at email@example.com .